mouzong/ansible-for-devops-2nd-edition/README.md

-# ansible-for-devops-2nd-edition
+# Ansible For DevOps Engineers 2nd Edition
-Ansible For DevOps
+This repository contains a rundown of the textbook Ansible for DevOps 2nd Edition written by `Jeff Geerling`